lastmjs/graphdc/README.md

 - [ ] Authentication and authorization of data stored on the blockchain
 - [ ] Simple yet powerful developer tooling
 - [ ] Optimization

+## Justification

+GraphQL is perfectly poised to capitalize on blockchain innovations.
+With its simple client syntax and its ability to resolve queries across arbitrary data sources, it is possible to plug decentralized computation and storage solutions into GraphQL.
+This will offer a seamless entry point for GraphQL applications into the world of decentralized computing and storage.
+No more complicated infrastructure, no more scaling and uptime issues, just pure client-side GraphQL queries that resolve against an unstoppable decentralized backend.